Haunted Chocolatier: Everything we know about the Stardew Valley creator's next game

 "The shield/stun mechanic rewards more cautious, patient players who wait for a window of opportunity," Barone writes.
 "But you don't have to play like this, you could just as well charge in aggressively, and if you can pull it off, you’ll defeat enemies more quickly that way.
 There will be other off-hand items besides shields that will compliment different play styles."

-Of course, everything that's been shown so far is a work in progress, so it may change over the course of the game's development, but it's exciting to see the kind of direction combat is going in so far.
+Of course, everything that's been shown so far is a work-in-progress, so it may change over the course of the game's development, but it's exciting to see the kind of direction combat is going in so far.
 Interestingly, a tweet also gave us a look at a screenshot of a big bee foe, which suggests we may be taking on boss battles.
 You can even listen to the music of the "boss bee" here.

 Haunted Chocolatier platforms

-In terms of what platforms Haunted Chocolatier is expected to release on, the FAQ also confirms that PC is the only certainty, but there's "every intention" of bringing it to other major platforms as well.
+In terms of what platforms Haunted Chocolatier is expected to release on, the FAQ confirms that PC is the only certainty, but there's "every intention" of bringing it to other major platforms as well.

 Haunted Chocolatier news